TheRebelOfBabylon/golearnbtc/blog.md

 	fmt.Printf("%s\n", test_hex)
 	fmt.Printf("number of bytes in a RIPEMD-160 digest: %v\n", len(ripemd160([]byte(""))))
 ```
-The next thing on the to-do list is to create the `PublicKey` struct.
+The next thing on the to-do list was to create the `PublicKey` struct.
 In Python, this is a child of the `Point` class but there is no concept of inheritance in Go.
 Instead, Go has composition where structs can extend the functionality of other structs.
 This is what I did for the `PublicKey` struct.

 ```
 type PublicKey struct {